chillnet/laravel-crm/README.md

 ### License

-Krayin CRM is a truly opensource CRM framework which will always be free under the [MIT License](https://github.com/krayin/laravel-crm/blob/master/LICENSE).
+Krayin CRM is a truly open-source CRM framework that will always be free under the [MIT License](https://github.com/krayin/laravel-crm/blob/master/LICENSE).

 ### Security Vulnerabilities